jjbcasas/jjbcasas/README.md

 ## Hi, Im JJ!

-A highly motivated software engineer Highly motivated software engineer specializing in building web applications using MongoDB, Express.js, React.js, and Node.js.
+A highly motivated software engineer specializing in building web applications using MongoDB, Express.js, React.js, and Node.js.
 Proven ability to effectively collaborate with diverse teams, promoting a positive and productive work environment.
 Seeking to contribute my skills to a Tech company with global reach.

 Outside of coding, I have a strong interest in sports.
 I enjoy the challenge of combining my love for sports with my passion for coding.